derhansen/sf_tv2fluidge/README.md

 ## Included modules

 * Module to mark all unreferenced elements as deleted
+* Module to convert references to "insert records" elements
 * Module to migrate the content of a flexible content element to a Grid Element
 * Module to migrate content from TemplaVoila columns to Fluidtemplate columns
 * Module to convert GridElements where the language is set to "all languages"